rochars/byte-data/README.md

 function unpackArray(buffer, theType) {}

 /**
- * Pack a number or a string as a byte buffer.
+ * Pack a number or a string to a existing byte buffer.
  * @param {number|string} value The value.
  * @param {!Object} theType The type definition.
  * @param {!Uint8Array|!Array<number>} buffer The output buffer.